TABLE OF CONTENTS

 • Sasivekalu Ganesha

 • Old Palace (Gagan Mahal)

-Hands down, the best time to be in Hampi is during the winters, from end of October to early February.
-Although, Hampi doesn’t experience cold weather but during these months its pleasant to walk around without the sun beating down too hard on you!
+Hands down, the best time to be in Hampi is during the winters, from the end of October to early February.
+Although Hampi doesn’t experience cold weather during these months it’s pleasant to walk around without the sun beating down too hard on you!

 Summers are harsh and it isn’t advisable to venture out during the hot summer days.
 It is suggested to avoid visiting Hampi in May and June as the weather is scorching and dry, owing to the geography of the area.